ajasielec/traffic-simulation-web/README.md

 ```
 **Note: Ensure that the JSON input file is located in the *src/main/resources* folder.**

-If no arguments are provided, the program will generate a random simulation with 10 commands by default:
+If no arguments are provided, the program will generate a random simulation with number of commands specified by user:
 ```
 mvn exec:java
 ```